 - Section 504 is a non-discrimination statute intended to level the playing field for eligible students.
 The IDEA requires school districts to provide special education and related services and/or specially designed instruction to meet the unique needs of an eligible child with a disability. - Under the IDEA, the definition of "disability" is narrower than the Section 504 definition.
 The IDEA covers children who fall into 13 specific disability categories (autism, deafness, deaf-blindness, hearing impairments, intellectual disability, multiple disabilities, orthopedic impairments, other health impairments, serious emotional disturbance, specific learning disabilities, speech or language impairments, traumatic brain injury, and visual impairments) and who need special education and related services based on one or more of these disabilities. - The IDEA uses different evaluation procedures and requires school districts to develop an Individualized Education Plan (or "IEP") for eligible students.
+In the event the Laboratory Schools suspect the need for services under IDEA, the Laboratory schools will report the issue to the students' home school district and coordinate on additional steps as determined by the home school district..

 It is the responsibility of your home school district to ensure each IDEA-eligible student with a disability receives appropriate educational services.
 As a laboratory school, the University Laboratory Schools endeavors to work with parents and home school districts in determining how a student's needs can be met in the most suitable setting.
-If you would like to request further information on the IDEA evaluation-process, please contact Lisa Kendall, Special Services Administrator at 309-438-7124.
+If you would like to request further information on the IDEA evaluation-process, please contact